Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Direct Connect (DX), Through private physical connection
 Client VPN, Use OpenVPN from computer to connect to VPC
 Transit Gateway, Simpler hub-and-spoke connection, Supports 1000s VPCs, VPN and DX
+Pay for traffic, Free in, Free out same AZ, Paid out other AZ (cheaper on private IP)

 ## Security and Compliance
 Shared Responsability Model, AWS security of the cloud, Customer security in the cloud